The Optimal Paper Moebius Band: Proofs of the Results

-{\bf Proof of Theorem \ref{main0}:\/} Let $U^*$ denote the union of all the bends through points of $U$.
-We obtain $U^*$ from $U$ by adding in the endpoints of the bends.
-No two bends of $U^*$ can intersect, even at the boundary.
+\startproof No two bends of $U$ can intersect, even at the boundary.
 The reason: If they did intersect, then the point of intersection would have two distinct straight lines through it and hence zero mean curvature.
 This contradicts Lemma \ref{mc}.
-Hence $U^*$ actually has a foliation by bends.
-The fact that no two bends in this foliation intersect implies that they vary continuously.
+Hence $U$ has a foliation by bends.
+The disjointness of these bends implies the continuity of the foliation.

-Let $\tau'$ be a component of $\Omega-U^*$.
-If $\tau'$ has empty interior then $\tau'$ is a line segment, the limit of a sequence of bends.
-In this case $\tau'$ is also a bend.
-Suppose $\tau'$ has non-empty interior.
-Since all points of $\tau'$ have zero mean curvature, $\tau'$ lies in a single plane.
-(One way to see this is to note that the Gauss map is constant in $\tau'$.)
-Let $\tau=I^{-1}(\tau')$.
-The map $I|_{\tau}: \tau \to \tau'$ is an isometric embedding between planar regions, and also the domain $\tau$ is convex -- just a trapezoid.
-This implies that $I|_{\tau}$ is a global isometry and in particular maps line segments to line segments.
-Now we foliate $\tau$ by line segments interpolating between the two pre-bends in $\partial \tau$.
-The image under $I|_{\tau}$ of this foliation of $\tau$ is a bend foliation of $\tau'$.
-Doing this construction on all such components, we get our bend foliation of $\Omega$. \endproof
+Let $\tau$ be the closure of a component of $\Omega-U$.
+If $\tau$ has empty interior then $\tau$ is a line segment, the limit of a sequence of bends.
+Hence $\tau$ is also a bend.
+If $\tau$ has non-empty interior then $\tau$ is contained in a single plane because the Gauss map is constant on $\tau$.
+Moreover, $\tau$ is a trapezoid: two opposite sides $\tau_1$ and $\tau_2$ are bends and the other two opposite sides lie in $\partial \Omega$.
+We foliate $\tau$ by bends in a canonical way, interpolating continuously between $\tau_1$ and $\tau_2$: The interpolation uses bends which lie on either parallel or coincident lines, depending on whether $\tau_1$ and $\tau_2$ lie on parallel or coincident lines.
+Doing this construction on all such components, we get our continuous foliation of $\Omega$. \endproof